utdata/thcic-pudf/README.md

 ### From 03-analysis-summaries

 - table_2019.csv: Data: Hospital, location, episiotomy and primary cesarean rates for 2019 (or more the most up-to-date data available)
 - chart_date.json: Data: Year, ID, Hospital, episiotomy and primary cesarean rates.
+There is a v2 version as well.
 - summary_data: Summary data for the major categories.

 ### From 0102-process-providers

-- providers_export: Names and addresses of hospitals in the analysis.
+- providers_full: Names and addresses of all the hospitals in the analysis.
+- providers_current: The most recent list of facilites, per the Center for Health Statistics.

 ## Notes

 There was a data correction sent out 2020-08-14 to replace some fields for some records in the `PUDF_base1_3Q2019_tab.txt` data file.
-The replacement file is in data-raw, but not yet applied because we are not using the fields noted, `TOTAL_CHARGES` and `TOTAL_CHARGES_ACCOMM`.
-If that changes, I'll need to update them.
+The replacement file was not applied because we are not using the fields noted, `TOTAL_CHARGES` and `TOTAL_CHARGES_ACCOMM`.

 ## Music to get you through it